 There are a few exemptions to the seatbelt rules, according to the Ontario.ca website, such as:

 In Ontario, a violation for not wearing a seatbelt may result in a fine of up to $1,000.
-Furthermore, individuals may incur two demerit points on their driving record, potentially influencing premiums and engendering additional repercussions if these points accumulate.
+Furthermore, individuals may incur 2 demerit points on their driving record, potentially influencing premiums and leading to additional repercussions if these points accumulate.

 Since 2006, Ontario has enforced the "one person, one belt" rule, requiring each vehicle occupant to have their own seat and safety restraint.